This webpage will be updated as more information is available.

 The Hillsboro City Council approved new protections for residential and commercial renters impacted by the COVID-19 pandemic during a special meeting on Wednesday, March 25.

 On March 25, 2020 the Hillsboro City Council voted unanimously to approve a temporary moratorium order that prevents residential and commercial tenants from being evicted because of nonpayment of rent, late charges, utility charges, or any other service charges or fees due to wage loss or loss of business income resulting from the COVID-19 pandemic.

-The eviction protections will continue throughout the City of Hillsboro’s emergency declaration, which was first officially declared on the morning of Friday, March 13.
+The eviction protections will continue throughout the City of Hillsboro’s emergency declaration, which was extended to remain in place through June 17, 2020.